 - Type of Stop: Booked excursion

-If you’re already at Athabasca Glacier, you may as well continue a couple of kilometers down the road to the Glacier Skywalk.
-Here you can step out on a cliff edge walk and see the glaciers around you and have views out of the Sunwapta Valley.
+If you’re already at Athabasca Glacier, you may as well continue a couple of kilometers to the Icefields Skywalk.
+Here, you can step out on a cliff edge walk, see the glaciers around you, and have views over the Sunwapta Valley.

 The Columbia Icefield Skywalk has views of wildlife, waterfalls, and fossils.
 It’s a fun, family-friendly thing to do in Banff.
-However, in my opinion, you can get the same experience by going on a beautiful hike in Banff or Jasper National Park for free!
+However, I think you can get the same experience by going on a beautiful hike in Banff or Jasper National Park for free!

 Tangle Creek Falls